The Programme

 - —Clare Inkster, Founder, The Curiosity Experiment

-- —Jakob Norman-Hansen, Director of Partnerships, Bloxhub
+- —Jakob Norman-Hansen, Director, Urban Networks & Partnerships, Bloxhub

 - —Moderator: Stuart Mercier, CEO, Cairdrow Capital